Communities

 This can't be true; there are also 5 regular projective 4-polytopes, for example (hemi-tesseract through hemi-600-cell).
 I don't have deep expertise here but I don't know of any reason why the linked list from the Atlas of Small Regular Polytopes wouldn't consist entirely of, uh, small regular polytopes.

-ziggurism‭ wrote 12 months ago
+ziggurism‭ wrote about 1 year ago

 right, i think i may have overlooked the class of projective polytopes. thanks for the correction.
 But the point remains that unshackling yourself from any specific geometry unlocks two new regular polytopes.

-r~~‭ wrote 12 months ago
+r~~‭ wrote about 1 year ago

 But from the Atlas link it seems that unshackling yourself from a specific geometry unlocks thousands of new regular 4-polytopes.
 I don't see how this answers the question.
 You assert in your answer that most of those linked polytopes aren't regular but can you support that claim at all?
 The Atlas seems to be claiming that they are.

-ziggurism‭ wrote 12 months ago
+ziggurism‭ wrote about 1 year ago

 ok if that's what the atlas link shows, then my answer is completely wrong.
 I notice that the atlas link lists neither the 11-cell (schäfli symbol {3,5,3}) nor the 57-cell (schäfli symbol {5,3,5}) so I don't know what to make of that list